 One tip: if you’re writing for a newspaper, don’t worry about the title.
 Whatever title you choose, the sub-editors will change it.
 But you may find that giving your piece a working title early on will help you write it.

-You should start off – before doing anything else – by sketching the nut-graf, in order to be sure you know what your central message is.
+In all articles you should start off – before doing anything else – by sketching the nut-grafs, in order to be sure you know what your central message is.
 Don’t worry about the drafting at this point – you can change it later.

 Once you’ve done your research and sketched out your nut-graf and lede, you can get cracking on the body.
 If you’ve done things in this order you may well find that by this point the writing flows pretty smoothly.